Xiangyu-Gao/Radar-multiple-perspective-object-detection/README.md

 ## Use the UWCR Dataset
 If you want to explore more radar raw data in the [UWCR dataset](https://github.com/Xiangyu-Gao/Raw_ADC_radar_dataset_for_automotive_object_detection), it is necessary to make the data/annotation format conversion since the sample data and labels used this repository have different structures from that in the UWCR dataset.

-Please refer to the [UseUWCR](./docs/UseUWCR.md) for the annotation format conversion and training/testing data conversion.
+Please refer to the instruction [UseUWCR](./docs/UseUWCR.md) for the annotation format conversion and training/testing data conversion.

 ## License